tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 - real refactoring is comfortingly predictable, and saves brainpower for more thought provoking challenges.
 - if the non-default branch is implemented first, the default has to be set to something that actually meets the condition and so makes the `true` branch execute.
   -  Therefore, implementing the non-default branch first places a slightly greater burden on you.
+-  seeking stable landing points
+   -  code is read many more times than it is written, so anything that increases understandability lowers costs.
+Next, and just as important, consistent code enables future refactorings.
+-  taking bigger steps
+   -  if you take bigger steps and the tests begin to fail, there's something about the problem that you don't understand, if this happens, don't push forward and refactor under red.
+Undo, return to green, and make incremental changes until you regain clarity
+-  discovering deeper abstractions
+   -  `successor` is important, and separating it from `quantity` gives both methods a single responsibility if you conflate `choosing-what-to-sing-for-any-number(quantity)` with deciding-what-verse-to-sing-next(successor), the resulting method would be harder to understand, future refactorings would be more difficult, and attempts to change the code for 1 idea might accidentally break it for other.

 ## replacing difference with sameness
 - [follow the flocking rules](#follow-the-flocking-rules)